DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 ## 📘 Conceptual Aside
 1. **Syntax Parsers** : A program that reads your code and determines what it does and if its grammar is valid, e.g., an interpreter or a compiler.
 2. **Execution Contexts** : *A Wrapper to help manage the code that is running*.
 There are lots of lexical environments. which one is currently running is managed via execution context. it can contain things beyond what you've written in your code.
 3. **Lexical Environments** : *where something sits physically in the code you write*.
-'Lexical' means 'having' to do with words or grammer.
+'Lexical' means 'having' to do with words or grammar.
 A lexical environment exists in programming languages in which **where** you write something is important.

 ---
 ## 📘 Name/Value Pairs and Objects
 * A Name which **maps** to a **unique value**. eg *Address = '100 Main St.'*.
 * The name may be defined more than once, but only can have one value in any given **context**.
 * That value may be more name/value pairs.
 * **Object** : *A Collection of name values pairs*.
-The simplest defination when talking about javascript.
+The simplest definition when talking about javascript.

 ![Image](./images/name-value.png)